ZoomLabCMU/puzzlebot/README.md

 <img src="/img/cross_gap_demo.jpg" width="80%">

 Link to our [video](https://www.youtube.com/watch?v=QP3eMZXLSw4).
 We present a guide to make and run our PuzzleBots.
+A newer version is available [here](https://github.com/ZoomLabCMU/puzzlebot_v2).

 If you find our work useful, please consider citing our paper:
 ```